AndreiTodor/DungeonsDragons/README.md

 ### Run on the same server

-To serve the React app from the Spring Boot server run first build the server:
+To serve the React app from the Spring Boot server first build the server:
 ```bash
 mvn clean install
 ```